-Emily's compelling story and personal military memorabilia is now on display at the National Museum of African American History and Culture in Washington, D.C., her spirit living on and continuing to inspire millions of visitors annushe continues to live on in the lives but inspirational life.
+Emily's compelling story and personal military memorabilia is now on display at the National Museum of African American History and Culture in Washington, D.C., her spirit living on and continuing to inspire millions of visitors annually.

 There are also several plaques and memorials throughout the world in honor of Emily, who would have never wanted so much fuss about her.